Khwarazm: Sassanid period

-Under Shapur I, the Sasanian Empire spread as far as Khwarezm.
-Yaqut al-Hamawi verifies that Khwarezm was a regional capital of the Sassanid empire.
-When speaking of the pre-Islamic "khosrau of Khwarezm" (خسرو خوارزم), the Islamic "amir of Khwarezm" (امیر خوارزم), or even the Khwarezmid Empire, sources such as Al-Biruni and Ibn Khordadbeh and others clearly refer to Khwarezm as being part of the Iranian (Persian) empire.
-During the reign of Khosrow II, extensive areas of Khwarezm were conquered.
+Under Shapur I, the Sasanian Empire spread as far as Khwarazm.
+Yaqut al-Hamawi verifies that Khwarazm was a regional capital of the Sassanid empire.
+When speaking of the pre-Islamic "Khusraw of Khwarazm", the Islamic "Emir of Khwarazm", or even the Khwarazmid Empire, sources such as Al-Biruni and Ibn Khordadbeh and others clearly refer to Khwarazm as being part of the Iranian (Persian) empire.
+During the reign of Khosrow II, extensive areas of Khwarazm were conquered.

-The fact that Pahlavi script which was used by the Persian bureaucracy alongside Old Persian, passed into use in Khwarezmia where it served as the first local alphabet about the AD 2nd century, as well as evidence that Khwarezm-Shahs such as ʿAlā al-Dīn Tekish (1172–1200) issued all their orders (both administrative and public) in the Persian language, corroborates Al-Biruni's claims.
+The fact that Pahlavi script, which was used by the Persian bureaucracy alongside Old Persian, passed into use in Khwarazmia where it served as the first local alphabet about the 2nd century CE, as well as evidence that Khwarazm-Shahs such as ʿAlā al-Dīn Tekish (1172–1200) issued all their orders (both administrative and public) in the Persian language, corroborates Al-Biruni's claims.
 It was also a vassal kingdom during periods of Kushans, Hephthalites and Gokturks power before the coming of the Arabs.

 Afrighids

-Silver bowl from Khwarezm depicting a four-armed goddess seated on a lion, possibly Nana.
+Silver bowl from Khwarazm depicting a four-armed goddess seated on a lion, possibly Nana.
 Dated 658 AD, British Museum.
-The bowl is similar to that of the Sassanians, who were ruling the region since early 200's.
-It displays a fusion of Roman-Hellenistic, Indian and Persian cultural influencies.
+The bowl is similar to that of the Sassanians, who had been ruling the region since the early 200s.
+It displays a fusion of Roman-Hellenistic, Indian and Persian cultural influences.

-Per Al-Biruni, the Afrighids of Kath (آفریغیان-آل آفریغ) were a native Khwarezmian Iranian dynasty which ruled as the Shahs of Khwarezm from 305 to 995 AD.
+Per Al-Biruni, the Afrighids of Kath were a native Khwarezmian Iranian dynasty which ruled as the Shahs of Khwarazm from 305 to 995 AD.
 At times they were under Sassanian suzerainty.

-In 712, Khwarezm was conquered by the Arab Caliphate (Umayyads and Abbasids).
-It thus came vaguely under Muslim control, but it was not till the end of the 8th century and the beginning of the 9th century that an Afrighid Shah first converted to Islam appearing with the popular convert's name of ʿAbdullah ('slave of God').
-In the course of the 10th century—when some geographers such as Istakhri in his Al-Masalik wa-l-mamalik mention Khwarezm as part of Khorasan and Transoxiania—the local Ma'munids, based in Gurganj on the left bank of the Amu Darya, grew in economic and political importance due to trade caravans.
+In 712, Khwarazm was conquered by the Arab Caliphate (Umayyads and Abbasids).
+It thus came vaguely under Muslim control, but it was not till the end of the 8th century and the beginning of the 9th century that an Afrighid Shah first converted to Islam, appearing with the popular convert's name of ʿAbdullah ('slave of God').
+In the course of the 10th century—when some geographers such as Istakhri in his Al-Masalik wa-l-mamalik mention Khwarazm as part of Khorasan and Transoxiania—the local Ma'munids, based in Gurganj on the left bank of the Amu Darya, grew in economic and political importance due to trade caravans.
 In 995, they violently overthrew the Afrighids and themselves assumed the traditional title of Khwarazm-Shah.

-Briefly, the area was under Samanid suzerainty, before it passed to Mahmud of Ghazni in 1017.
-From then on, Turko-Mongolian invasions and long rule by Turko-Mongol dynasties supplanted the Iranian character of the region although the title of Khwarezm-Shah was maintained well up to the 13th century.
+Briefly, the area was under Samanid suzerainty before it passed to Mahmud of Ghazni in 1017.
+From then on, Turko-Mongolian invasions and long rule by Turko-Mongol dynasties supplanted the Iranian character of the region although the title of Khwarazm-Shah was maintained well up to the 13th century.